Jieyab89/Jieyab89/README.md

 <h2>Little Boy Learner</h2>
 <p align='left'>Who am I?
 Hello, just call me Suyab.
 I am a student and freelancer at this time I am still learning, I like computer especially in network security and operating systems security, IoT and OSINT.
 I can code but still learning XD, heyyy.... if there is a wrong on my code are bad (sh*t) please tell me.
 Nice to meet you 😬</p>

+>
+> Let's exploring the world and planet, from generous become villain
+>
+> Jieyab89

 <p align='left'>Support me </p>

 * <a href="https://seccodeid.com">Seccodeid Forum</a>